Researchers look at how firms get involved with CSR, not just why.

 But the findings from Tang, Hull, and Rothenberg suggest that profit need not rely solely on reputational capital.
 The study presents advice for firms wanting to launch successful corporate social responsibility campaigns that benefit the firm in more ways than just a better reputation.

 Instead of spreading investment thin, Toyota invests in environmental technology during product development, through its supply chain and via internal recycling programs.
-This three-pronged approach helps Toyota optimize its investment in environmental technology.2.
-Be consistent.
+This three-pronged approach helps Toyota optimize its investment in environmental technology.

 Working with internal stakeholders like front-line employees is often more efficient and effective because it leverages existing relationships and networks.
 Taking advantage of these efficiencies early in the process can pay huge dividends later.

 CIBC, a financial services firm, works with breast cancer charities, in part, because its employees are particularly passionate about the cause.
-After becoming involved with the run in 1997, CIBC helped expand the program from 10 locations to 17 – to achieve greater levels of impact.4.
-Jump right in.
+After becoming involved with the run in 1997, CIBC helped expand the program from 10 locations to 17 – to achieve greater levels of impact.

 But the popular belief that a measured approach is the best approach – allowing firms time to fully absorb new skills and knowledge – is not actually mandated or validated by the research.

 The Rochester researchers find no difference between firms that implement sustainability or CSR quickly compared to those firms that move more slowly.
 In sum, go for it!

 Adopting a sustainability or CSR mandate can be an intimidating process, which is one of the barriers preventing more organizations from making such commitments.

 However, research asserts there are nuanced ways firms can create strategic campaigns and structures – ultimately creating mutually beneficially relationships and successful initiatives.